PixelSummer/Discord-server-message-cloning-bot/README.md

 # Discord-server-message-cloning-bot
-A Python bot using discord.py to copy messages, media, and links from one Discord server to another.
+A Python bot using discord.py to copy entire discord channel history, this includes messages, media, and links.
+Used for copying one or more Discord channels from one server another.
 It supports resuming from the last processed message, converts timestamps to UTC+1, handles Tenor links, and manages large file attachments by sending links instead of skipping them.

 This Python-based bot uses the discord.py library to copy messages from one Discord server to another, including handling text messages, media files, and links.
 It is designed to ensure that all important content from a specific source channel in one server is replicated in a target channel of another server, with support for resuming from the last processed message.